Saigesp/aws-developer-cert/IAM.md

 - You assume a role by calling the AWS Security Token Service (STS) AssumeRole API.
 These APIs return a set of temporally security credentials that application can use to sign requests to AWS.
 - You can only associate one IAM Role with an EC2 instance at this time.
 - You cannot associate an IAM Role to a IAM group.
+- The permissions of your IAM user and any roles that you assume are not cumulative.
+Only one set of permissions is active at a time.
+When you assume a role, you temporarily give up your previous user or role permissions and work with the permissions assigned to the role.
+When you exit the role, your user permissions are automatically restored.

 ### Definitions